-‘Visual Arts Career Day' at Gerald Moore Gallery is open to all students from ages 12 to 19 in London and the SouthEast.
+‘Visual Arts Career Day' at Gerald Moore Gallery on Saturday 1st October 2022 at 10am-4pm was open to all students from ages 12 to 19 in London and the SouthEast.

-The day will include talks from working professionals in the Visual Arts and Design, Q&A, light refreshments and the opportunity to network.
+The day included talks from working professionals in the Visual Arts and Design, Q&A, light refreshments and the opportunity to network.
+Students get to meet working professionals, network and pick up prospectuses.

 Curating / Art History – 10.15am – 11am: Sofia Coombe for Peruke Projects